virgoyal/InfraPulse/README.md

 ## Why

-This data is technically public, but good luck using it.
-It's buried behind a clunky portal with session timeouts, and titles read like "Strengthening from Km 309.960 to Km 336.700 of NH 52 Mastikatta to Baleguli."
+This data is technically public, but it's buried behind a clunky portal with session timeouts, and indecipherable titles.
 InfraPulse makes infrastructure spending transparent at a national scale.
-Contractors can find relevant opportunities without fighting the portal, journalists and RTI activists can compare spending across states, and there's now a public record of how India's highway budget actually gets deployed.
+MSMEs can find relevant opportunities without fighting the portal, journalists and RTI activists can compare spending across states, and there's now a public record of how India's highway budget actually gets deployed.

 ## Architecture